LazyEdward/firestore-trigger-test/readme.md

 ## Getting started

-1. Please install all the dependencies with:
+1. Please install all the dependencies under _functions_ folder, with:

 ```shell
 npm install